outdreamer/build-a-cure-1/README.md

 With these functions, you can build prediction functions.

+Running pull_metadata.py the first time will also generate a small database of insights, strategies, & other objects on your local computer in the data folder, which it will use to speed up future queries.

 ## Output functions

 Using the above input functions in this tool, you can build prediction functions with neural nets, like: